An overview of document encryption and why DRM is needed for document control

 Another advantage of using an SDK is improved stability.
 Product manufacturers are continuously making changes to their products, and according to Gilb’s hypothesis (on unreliability), every time a bug is fixed the fix creates one new bug that can be found and one that likely cannot.
-From a security standpoint, the more changes that are made, the more new bugs are introduced.
-So unless there is a security reason to make a change (say it stops working) it is more reliable for the users not to have changes, and if you must have changes alter the smallest system where you will do the least damage.
+This may not be strictly accurate, but it’s true that from a security standpoint, the more changes that are made, the more new bugs are introduced.
+Unless there is a security reason to make a change (say it stops working) it is more reliable for users not to have updates, or, if you must, alter the smallest system where you will do the least damage.

 A summary of document encryption and DRM

 Document encryption (preferably using a strong and reliable method such as that used by PGP) is a critical tool for protecting document contents.
 But it needs to be allied to a DRM system that can enforce a limited set of controls so that document owners can specify what is allowed once the content is decrypted.
 When the document is decrypted, it should only ever occur in memory so users cannot grab content from temporary files on disk.
 Document DRM applications should also lock decryption keys to devices so they cannot be readily shared – note that this cannot be achieved if the system uses passwords that are known to the user (since these can be shared with other users).